In philadelphia and online across pa

 -

-IFS is truly a compassion-based model that views all of your parts with good intentions.
+IFS is truly a compassion-based model that views all your parts with good intentions.
 Even the parts that lead to more challenging behaviors like disordered eating, doomscrolling, and lashing out.
-Together, we’ll connect with your parts and explore how they work.
-In many cases, parts are like workaholics trying so hard to get a job done.
-As you get to know your parts, you’ll see opportunities to heal painful experiences from your past.

 The goal is to create balance in your inner world so you can feel more at ease and trust your own inner wisdom.